As a City Councilmember and fifth-generation resident of Anacortes,

 - Stormwater Code Update.
 Ryan drafted updates to the City's stormwater code and clearing and grading codes to improve management of stormwater and ensure compliance with state and federal clean water rules.

 - Civil Enforcement Code.
 In response to complaints from Anacortes residents about ineffective nuisance enforcement, and complaints from city staff about ineffective enforcement code provisions,

 Ryan worked with the new City Attorney to draft a new unified civil enforcement code chapter that provides tools and processes for enforcement of all kinds of civil code violations.

 - Contracts.
 Ryan wrote and sheperded to adoption an ordinance for management of city contracts, now codified at Anacortes Municipal Code Chapter 1.30,

 which formalizes and restricts the City Council's delegation of authority to contract to the mayor.
 Before the ordinance, the mayor's signature authority was unclear and impermissibly broad,

 and financial and legal review of contracts was not required--leading to debacles likes the defunct Tethys water bottling contract.

 - Rules of Procedure.
 The rules under which the City Council operates are key to ensuring democracy works—that new councilmembers can find their voice and effect change.
 After

 a change in the administration and turnover on the City Council, Ryan drafted and led adoption of new rules that return the City Council to a standard way of doing business that ensures the public

-has effective participation.
+has real opportunities for effective participation.